 Consumer Prices Index Increase (CPI)

-- The annual rate of inflation as measured by CPI increased in November 2017 and now stands at 3.8%, up from 3.3% in October 2017
+- The annual rate of inflation as measured by CPI decreased in January 2018 and now stands at 3.8%, down from 4.1% in December 2017

 The figures are published monthly by the Economic Affairs Division of the Isle of Man Cabinet Office.
 Full details with further breakdowns are available in the downloadable document, which is updated monthly.